tropicbliss/dnsbench/README.md

 cargo build --release
 ```

 Compiling from source requires the latest stable version of Rust.
-Older Rust versions may be able to compile `buckshot`, but they are not guaranteed to keep working.
+Older Rust versions may be able to compile `dnsbench`, but they are not guaranteed to keep working.

 The binary will be located in `target/release`.